REGGIE VOIGTLÄNDER

 Situational works

-These works operate on the scale of a situation rather than a room.
+The following works operate on the scale of a situation rather than a room.
 They activate space through shifts in position, time and perception.
 Meaning arises in the relation between the viewer, the spatial setting and the photographic trace of another moment.
 These micro‑installations do not function as objects or images, but as spatial situations in which presence is split, doubled or redirected.

 A photograph of an earlier moment is fixed onto the mirror.
 The space repeats itself at another time, producing a doubled condition where temporal and spatial layers intersect.